 10. Yak Tea Butter: From the 7th century, this beverage was originally known for its potency as “Bulletproof Tea” and is the national drink of Tibet.
 Yak Butter Tea, made from yak milk, is a drink consumed for its practicality; it provides nomadic people with warmth, energy, and heat during the colder months.
 In many homes, it is consumed as a delicacy reserved for special occasions because Yak Butter is expensive and hard to acquire when the climate is cold.

-11. Seagull Wine: Made by Inuit tribes from the North Pole, this simple drink is prepared by placing a deceased seagull into a bottle of water.
+11. Seagull Wine: This drink needs little explanation for why it makes our list of weirdest beverages.
+Made by Inuit tribes from the North Pole, this simple drink is prepared by placing a deceased seagull into a bottle of water.
 The bottle is set in the direct sunlight to heat and ferment over time.
 The drink is not found in conventional grocery stores; it is only made and sold in the Arctic Circle.

 12. Yogurito: A yogurt-based liqueur, Yogurito is a uniquely Japanese drink that is made in Holland and bottled in France.
 Yogurito is usually drunk straight or mixed with a citrus based juice.
 It is typically consumed by individuals who are health-conscious and are constantly active.